flare-foundation/connected-chains-docker/README.md

 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/flare-foundation/connected-chains-docker/badge)](https://scorecard.dev/viewer/?uri=github.com/flare-foundation/connected-chains-docker)

+> [!IMPORTANT]
+> Images have been updated to follow rootless and distroless best practices.
+For existing configurations, follow these instructions after updating: [Update volume permissions](#update-volume-permissions).**

 A quickstart repo filled with Docker images which allows people to get up and running with the chains connected to the Flare Network.

 The following nodes are included: